Axel Kei: Club career

 Kei signed a Major League Soccer contract with Real Salt Lake on 14 January 2022.
 At 14 years and 15 days old, Kei became the youngest signing in MLS history, breaking the record Freddy Adu had held for eighteen years.
 Kei made his debut for the club on 22 September 2022 during a friendly against Mexican club Atlas FC.
 He entered the match at half-time as a substitute.
+Kei was waived by Salt Lake on 31 July 2025.

 International career

 Born in the Ivory Coast, Kei was raised in Brazil, and moved to San Diego in 2017.
 He was called up to a training United States youth training camp in February 2019.